Entanglement of weighted graphs uncovers transitions in variable-range interacting models: Mimicking the GGM from longrange with the short-range model

-The emergence of exquisite traits in LR models that are often missing in few body interactive systems has attracted lots of interests.
-Apart from the physical systems like trapped ions in which long range model arises naturally \cite{HAFFNER2008155}, there exist other physical systems including superconducting circuits where one requires two-qubit gates to generate interactions between distant sites \cite{ying23, PRXQuantumsuper}.
+The emergence of exquisite traits in LR models that are often missing in few-body interactive systems has attracted lots of interest.
+Apart from the physical systems like trapped ions in which the long-range model arises naturally \cite{HAFFNER2008155}, there exist other physical systems including superconducting circuits where one requires two-qubit gates to generate interactions between distant sites \cite{ying23, PRXQuantumsuper}.
 With the increase of range of interaction, the number of two-qubit gates increases and hence the decoherence effects become prominent.
-Without compromising the production of GME, our objective is to decrease the range of interactions, i.e., $z$, which can mimic the entanglement properties of LR.
-Specifically, for a fixed value of $N$, we ask "what is the minimum coordination number required to produce GGM that can be obtained with fully connected model?"
-We study the trade off between genuine multiparty entanglement content of a fully connected model and the same created by evolving Hamiltonian with the finite range of interactions.
+Without compromising the production of the GME state, our objective is to decrease the range of interactions, i.e., $z$, which can mimic the entanglement properties of LR.

+Specifically, for a fixed value of $N$, we ask "what is the minimum coordination number required to produce GGM that can be obtained with the fully connected model?"
+We study the trade off between genuine multiparty entanglement content of a fully connected model and the same created by evolving the Hamiltonian with the finite range of interactions.

 Let us define the minimum coordination number.
 For a fixed $N$, and $\alpha$, if the difference of the time-averaged GGM with the variation of $z$ remains constant, we call the minimum $z$ in which $\langle \mathcal{G}\rangle$ saturates as $z_c$.
 Mathematically, we compute